tiberiushunter/hassio-config/README.md

 This repository has been designed to be used with the default [git pull addon][addon-git-pull] once the build passes on the main branch.

-When there are changes to any of the configuration files Hassio will pull the latest changes and automatically restart :tada:
+When there are changes to any of the configuration files Home Assistant will pull the latest changes and automatically restart :tada:

 <!-- CONTRIBUTING -->
 ## Contributing